Binondo: History

 In 1603, a Chinese revolt took place led by Juan Suntay, a wealthy Chinese Catholic.
 The Chinese were at first successful and slaughtered the Spanish governor general Luis Pérez Dasmariñas and his Spanish forces.
 The revolt took place right after a visit to Manila by three official Chinese representatives who disclosed they were searching for "a mountain of gold".
 This strange claim prompted the Spanish to conclude that there was an imminent invasion from China in the making and Luis tried attacking the Chinese first.
 At the time the local Chinese outnumbered the Spaniards by twenty to one, and Spanish authorities feared that they would join the invading forces.
 However, Filipinos loyal to the Spanish outnumbered the Chinese and the Filipinos saved the surviving Spanish and put down the revolt.
 In the aftermath most of the 20,000 Chinese that composed the colony were killed.
 In 1605, a Fukien official issued a letter claiming that the Chinese who had participated in the revolt were unworthy of China's protection, describing them as "deserters of the tombs of their ancestors".
 New Chinese migrants repopulated Binondo.
+During the brief British occupation of Manila, between 1762 and 1764, Binondo was damaged during the capture of the city.
+The new governor of Manila, Dawsonne Drake, formed a war council which he termed the "Chottry Court".
+Drake imprisoned several Manilans on charges known "only known to himself", according Captain Thomas Backhouse, who denounced Drake's court as a sham.